ahuang11/streamjoy/README.md

 It cuts down the boilerplate and time to work on animations, and it's simple to start with just a few lines of code.

 Install it with pip.

 ```python
 pip install streamjoy
 ```

 ## 🛠️ Built-in features

-🌐 Animate from URLs, files, and datasets
+- 🌐 Animate from URLs, files, and datasets
-🎨 Render images with default or custom renderers
+- 🎨 Render images with default or custom renderers
-🎬 Provide context with a short intro splash
+- 🎬 Provide context with a short intro splash
-⏸ Add pauses at the beginning, end, or between frames ⚡ Execute read, render, write in parallel
+- ⏸ Add pauses at the beginning, end, or between frames
+- ⚡ Execute read, render, and write in parallel
-🔗 Connect multiple animations together
+- 🔗 Connect multiple animations together

 ## 🚀 Quick start